 Apart from just analyzing how a problem can be solved, the theory of computation also teaches a student to analyze whether the methods and algorithms used will solve the existing problems effectively.
 This means that computer scientists have to look at several other aspects including the memory space required and the time that will be taken to come up with the solution.

 Another computer science topic that is deemed difficult is the microprocessor.
-Microprocessors are also known as logic chips and are the engines of the computers.
+Microprocessors are also known as logic chips and are the engines of computers.
 A typical microprocessor contains all the central processing unit functions.
 It performs both the arithmetic and logic functions of a computer.

 Sounds easier, right?
 As a computer science student, you will go beyond defining what a microprocessor is.
 You will learn how it works and even how to design one.
-Since microprocessors form an integral part of any computing system, a computer science student must be open to receive lots of information about these devices.
+Since microprocessors form an integral part of any computing system, a computer science student must be open to receiving lots of information about these devices.

 The topic of the microprocessor is quite wide and very technical.
-First, you will need to learn about the logical operations and mathematical computations.
-As if this is not enough you will immerse yourself into some fundamentals of electronics.
+First, you will need to learn about logical operations and mathematical computations.
+As if this is not enough you will immerse yourself in some fundamentals of electronics.
 This is because microprocessors consist of thousands of electronic components such as transistors and integrated circuits.
 You will also learn about different designs of microprocessors and how each design solves a particular problem.

 This topic will equip you with the relevant knowledge and skills that you will use to be a microprocessor designer.

 Perhaps you are aware of the basics of a database.
 Obviously, you didn’t have a hard time understanding the fundamentals of a database.
 However, advanced database systems is a bit difficult computer science topic.
 Although it may also cover the fundamentals of a database system, it goes deeper to cover advanced and sophisticated database concepts.